 Zambia quietly boasts splendid wildlife, wide-open spaces, and incredible wilderness.
 It has an impressive selection of National Parks; including North & South Luangwa, the Lower Zambezi, Kafue and the Victoria Falls.

-The safari experience is known to be top tier.
 The quality of guiding here is of the highest level, and the walking safari experience on offer is unrivalled.
 It's rare to travel a country with such incredible wildlife, captivating culture, lack of tourists, and most it importantly, such friendly people.
 We hope Zambia never changes; it's a breath of fresh air!

 Located in Southern Africa, between Botswana, Zimbabwe and Malawi, Zambia is also perfectly positioned for those who like traverse between countries.